esneider/ctrlp-action.vim/README.md

 ## What?

-`ctrlp-recipes` exposes common commands and use cases in natural language.
+`recipes` exposes common commands and use cases in natural language.

 Never again lose time and focus in googling commands you'll